houen/www.houen.net/index.md

 ### Coding manifesto

 #### Get to the first production version with as little effort as possible
 Right now I may *think* I know what I am doing.
 However, I really do not.
 For this reason, I should get to the first version with as little effort as possible.

-This means I should build the first code version of any project with (in order of importance):
+This means I should build the first production version of any project with (in order of importance):

 ##### As simple code as possible (simple beats DRY)
 Simple code beats clever code - this is doubly true for the first version!
 Clever code may be easier to extend / adapt, but it is harder to *fundamentally* change.
 The likelihood is very high that I will have to fundamentally change the first version of any project.